• Donate

 June 28th, 2026

-This year, our Spring Concert entitled "For Honor and Glory" is part of America's Block Party,* a national celebration through events that embrace the spirit of Independence Day.
-Most events will be on July 3rd or 4th some, like our concert, will kick off the celebration earlier."For Honor and Glory" is a multi-media, story-telling event with narration and video highlighting America's history and accompanied by songs from each era performed by chorale and orchestra.
-This event promises to be an inspiring, once-in-a-lifetime experience you won't want to miss!Concert Time and Location: 4:00 PM at Beaumont High School's Performing Arts Center, 39139 Cherry Valley Blvd., Beaumont, California 92223.
-Use the south entrance on Brookside Avenue.For the enjoyment of all, this concert is recommended for adults and children aged five and older.
+This year, our Spring Concert entitled "For Honor and Glory" was part of America's Block Party,* a national celebration through events that embrace the spirit of Independence Day.
+Most events will be on July 3rd or 4th some, like our concert, will kick off the celebration earlier.
+"For Honor and Glory" included AI-enhanced video with live and recorded narration highlighting America's history and accompanied by songs from each era performed by chorale and orchestra.
+This event included a welcoming address by the city of Beaumont's mayor, the honorable Jessica Voigt and a joint military color guard and a special tribute to active military and veterans It was an inspiring, once-in-a-lifetime experience honoring all who paid the high cost of freedom, and sponsored in part by State Senator Rosilicie Ochoa Bogh, the Laura May Stewart Foundation, and other generous friends of the Pass Chorale.
+The event was held at Beaumont High School's Performing Arts Center in Beaumont, California on Sunday, June 28, 2026 at 4:00 PM.

 July 4th, 2025